 Before we go on, there are some terms you need to know.
 Knowing these terms will make it easier for you to understand what we will discuss in this article.

-- Typing feels: This is a combination of factors that add to the overall feel of a keyboard.
+- Typing feels – A combination of factors that add to the overall feel of a keyboard.

-- Keycaps: Keycaps are plastic coverings placed over a keyboard.
+- Keycaps -Plastic coverings placed over a keyboard.
 They also indicate the value(s) of a key.

-- Key rollover: Key rollover is the ability for a keyboard to register multiple keys at once.
+- Key rollover – The ability for a keyboard to register multiple keys at once.

-- Actuation force: Actuation force is the force required to reach the actuation point.
+- Actuation force – The force required to reach the actuation point.

-- Actuation point: The actuation point is the distance a switch needs to travel to register a key.
+- Actuation point – The distance a switch needs to travel to register a key.

-The switch, the heart of a mechanical key.
+The switch – the heart of a mechanical keyboard.

 Electrostatic capacitative(EC) mechanical keyboards.